sycomix/Clover-Edition/README.md

 ### Linux install

+1. Install [Python](https://www.python.org/downloads/) or use your package manager (e.g. `sudo apt-get install python3` or `sudo yum install python3` or something).
-1. Download this repo.
+2. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
 Click it then select "Download Zip", then unzip it to a folder.
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.
-2. Go to your Clover Edition folder.
+3. Go to your Clover Edition folder.
-3. Install [Python](https://www.python.org/downloads/) or use your package manager (e.g. `sudo apt-get install python3` or `sudo yum install python3` or something).
-4..
-Run `.\install.sh` and follow the on-screen instructions.
+4. Run `.\install.sh` and follow the on-screen instructions.

 ### OS-agnostic manual install